paulmtree/Lung-Segmentation-Project/README.md

 ## Define a volume of interest such as a tumor and extract it from the lungs
 ### [Volume of Interest.py](https://github.com/paulmtree/Lung-Segmentation-Project/blob/main/Volume%20of%20Interest.py)
-To model a cancerous growth seperately, a simple approach requires the user to input a slice number and 2 x,y coordinates to form a region of interest around the tumor.
-Advanced ML algorithms, specifically the field of machine vision, is capable of finding these growths automatically as well.
+To model a cancerous growth seperately, our simplistic approach requires the user to input a slice number and 2 x,y coordinates to form a region of interest around the tumor.
+Advanced ML algorithms, specifically the field of machine vision, are capable of finding these growths automatically as well.

 Interestingly, we find that when we dilated our CT scans to create the walls of our lung regions at the beginning, our program included the tumor as part of the lung wall as indicated by the unusually uniform indent.
+WHere does the tumor end and the wall of the lungs begin?
 This phenomenon remains a current problem for tumor recognition and modeling and will be part of future work as mentioned at the end of this presentation.

 <img align="center" width="960"  src="https://github.com/paulmtree/Lung-Segmentation-Project/raw/main/Powerpoint%20Images/PP8.png">